CookieLover/gameTheFolder/README.md

 # Justice Castle 🏯
-In this game, you play Yusha the virtuous ninja, who is the best friend of Fusei, the evil ninja. </br>
+In this game, you play as Yusha the virtuous ninja, who is the best friend of Fusei, the evil ninja. </br>

 ## Story
 Years ago, Fusei's brother was framed for murder.
 Thankfully, the court decided to dismiss him. </br>